kanghui0204/IsaacLab-Arena-vln/html/_sources/pages/example_workflows/locomanipulation/step_4_evaluation.rst.txt

    Note that the embodiment used in closed-loop policy inference is ``g1_wbc_joint``, which is different from ``g1_wbc_pink`` used in data generation.
-   This is because during tele-operation, the robot is controlled target via end-effector poses, which are realized by using the PINK IK controller.
+   This is because during tele-operation, the upper body is controlled via target end-effector poses, which are realized by using the PINK IK controller, and the lower body is controlled via a WBC policy.
-   GR00T N1.5 policy is trained on upper body joint positions, so we use ``g1_wbc_joint`` for closed-loop policy inference.
+   GR00T N1.5 policy is trained on upper body joint positions and lower body WBC policy inputs, so we use ``g1_wbc_joint`` for closed-loop policy inference.